Diamond Engagement Rings

-The fourth and last of the official four Cs, carat, is the weight of a diamond.
-It’s not actually the visible size, because two diamonds with the same carat weight can have different dimensions, like the two on the right, so look very different in size.
+The fourth and last of the official four Cs, carat is the weight (rather than the ‘size’) of a diamond.
+Two diamonds with the same carat weight can have different dimensions, like the two on the right, so appear very different in size.

 Each carat is divided into 100 smaller units, called points – basically the percentage of a carat.
 Confusingly, the measurement of purity for gold is the similarly named ‘karat’, with a K. However, the two scales are unrelated.

 Carat is another factor that has a huge effect on the price of a ring, so how big you go depends on how much you are willing to spend.
 Theknot.com has conducted a survey which provides some useful benchmarks on the average size of engagement ring in the US – you can see the results in the pie chart on the left.

 The biggest section of the pie is between 0.5 carats and one carat, and if you’re going for a solitaire setting which features only the center diamond then a 0.7 carat is a good place to start.
 Being smart with the other factors of the 4Cs can mean that a 0.7 carat stone can be quite affordable.

 The second largest slice of the piechart is a much narrower band of sizing – one carat to 1.5 carats.
 The large concentration of rings bought within this small band shows that a large number of people are aiming for a ring at the magical one carat mark – people want to be able to say that they have a one carat ring.
 0.95 carats just doesn’t have the same, er, ring to it.